MattKuhn123/MattKuhn123.github.io/about.markdown

 - I view software as as a tool for automating well-understood processes.
 - I view software development as the codification of that knowledge.
 - I view developers as authors of that code.
-- I view code as literature (Not necessarily anything too fancy; usually informational like an instruction manual, but sometimes poetic like a haiku!).
+- I view code as literature (Sometimes informational like an instruction manual, sometimes poetic like a haiku).